luke-h1/archived-portfolio/README.md

   * fix images on "my-work" section ✅
   * Deploy development Branch ✅
   * Deploy production branch ✅

-  ## CURRENT-STATE:
-  * need to fix grid images on "my-work section" ✅
+  * cleanup img/ folder ✅
-  * add portfolio page
+  * add custom images for my-portfolio-item page
+  * add more work to "my-work" section and add more images to fix grid issue / to add more content
+  * clean and refactor
-  * PHP request CV form
+  * look into viabilty of adding extras such as PHP request form
-  * Dark mode / light mode switcher
+  * link images in my-work section to my-portfolio-item page
+  * add FA github Icon to each individual portfolio item